10 quick tips for sustaining social media momentum in 2019-2020

 Stop the push marketing on Twitter and Facebook

 Please, please, please stop with the obsession about using social media to push out advertising.
 Social media is not a traditional advertising platform like a newspaper, TV or radio station.
 Yet I still see businesses every day pushing messages out and praying that someone will see it, read it, hear it, and interact with it.
-Usually, the result of that praying is zilch.
-Start thinking social.
+And when it doesn’t result in more sales, discouragement sets in fast.
+Instead, start thinking social.
 Start thinking conversation.
 Start thinking about bringing your audience into a virtual-visit experience that makes them feel a connection.
 When you do these well, the spinoff will be earned business because people grow to like you in a genuine way, not by having ad crap jammed into their faces in their social media feeds!

 Develop your story!